infinity4471/infinity4471.github.io/Projects-Publications.md

    executing a [brownian
    motion](https://en.wikipedia.org/wiki/Brownian_motion).

-   The population parameters could be altered by the user and there was a real time graphical representation of several statistical measures.
+   The population parameters could be altered by the user and there is a real time graphical representation of several statistical measures.

    Later on we added modes that resembled the real world such as a region of